The definition of Nature-based Solutions

 “actions to protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits”.

-We face an array of societal challenges below which in the past we have tried to solve in a way which has led to worldwide biodiversity and climate crises, increased inequalities and global human vulnerability.
+We face an array of societal challenges, which in the past we have tried to solve in a way that has led to worldwide biodiversity and climate crises, increased inequalities and global human vulnerability.